matloff/R-Style-Guide/README.md

 # k closest neighbors of each of the given points, then construct the
 # corresponding graph.
 ```

+Armed with this overview, the reader will be much better prepared to
+tackle the code that follows.

 ## Can code be self-documenting?